bootstrapworld/codemirror-blocks/README.md

 ### Write Your Tests

 In `spec/languages/YourFavLang`, add some unit tests for your parser!
+Make sure you test all the fields, but _especially_ the `aria-label` and `longDescription()` return values.

 You may find it useful to check out [this example](https://github.com/bootstrapworld/wescheme-blocks/blob/master/spec/languages/wescheme/WeschemeParser-test.js).

 ## Hacking on CMB Itself
+But maybe you're not here to make an accessible block editor for a new language.
+Maybe you want to hack on the CMB library itself, and help close some of our [open issues](https://github.com/bootstrapworld/codemirror-blocks/issues)!

 To get your dev environment up and running, follow these steps.
 Note that to run tests, you will need either Chrome or Chromium and point the variable `CHROME_BIN` to the binary like this: